Sector Innovation and Development

 - First Nations, Inuit or Métis arts/cultural professionals

 - First Nations, Inuit or Métis groups or collectives

 - Support groups, organizations and shared platforms

 - Agencies and management service organizations

 Your eligibility to apply to this component is determined by the approved profile created in the portal.

-To be eligible for a composite grant, you must have received at least 2 Canada Council project grants in the last 5 years.
-This excludes grants from travel programs (with the exception of Audience and Market Development Travel Grants).
+To be eligible for a composite grant, you must have received at least 1 composite or 2 project grants from the Canada Council in the last 5 years.

 Deadline and Grant Amount